 We relaxed on the pier at Styvi and enjoyed the view to the fjord and the surrounding mountains and waterfalls.
 We had agreed with Svein in advance that he should pick us up at Styvi in his boat, and we got a great boat trip inland across the fjord, back to Bakka which was the starting point of our fjord-adventure.

-Note!
 If you take a Fjord Cruise from Flåm to Gudvangen, some of the boat departures stops on request at Styvi so you can either leave or board the boat there.
 Note that not all boats have this stop at Styvi, check the Fjord Cruise Time Table for more information about the departure and arrival ports (marked with Arr. / Dep.
 Styvi*, remember to inform the crew on the boat if you will depart at Styvi).
-Also note that if you are at Styvi and want to inform the boat to stop there and take you onboard, you need to turn on the flasher at the quay at Styvi so they become aware.
+Also note that if you are at Styvi and want to inform the boat to stop there and take you onboard, you need to turn on the flasher at the quay at Styvi so they become aware (check if this is still valid).
 You can leave the boat at Styvi and hike along the Nærøyfjord to Bleiklindi (the starting point of our hike), but then you must hike the same way back and then board the boat at Styvi for return to Flåm.